danjacquemin/danjacquemin-com/README.md

 ## Obtw...

-If you need a senior type developer, him me up.
+If you need a senior type developer, hit me up.
 Deets on LinkedIn -- [linkedin.com/in/dan-jacquemin/](https://www.linkedin.com/in/dan-jacquemin/)